How To Check SBA Loan Status

 The Bottom Line On How To Check Your SBA Loan Status

-Ultimately, you will an email from the SBA and/or your lender regarding the approval status of your SBA loan.
+Ultimately, you will receive an email from the SBA and/or your lender regarding the approval status of your SBA loan.

 The best SBA lenders tend to have good customer service and quick turnaround times.